Luos-io/Documentation/src/pages/hardware-consideration/mcu.md

 In this way you will be able to change the default hardware configuration, and use it by calling it in the preprossessor variable section of your IDE, so as to be taken into consideration for your project.

-> **FYI:** Every example provided by luos has a node_config.h file, which is included by the platformio project's initialization file, called platformio.ini.
+> **FYI:** Every example provided by Luos has a node_config.h file, which is included by the platformio project's initialization file, called platformio.ini.

 Example of PTPA redefinition: